NofarCarmeli/MinTriangulationsEnumeration/README.md

 Flag name: out.
 Specifies the type of results that the algorithm enumerates.
 The options are: tri, bags, tds.
 Default is tri.
 The default is tri.
-* tri - enumerates the minimal triangulations (a.k.a. chordal completions) of the input graph; each result is a list of fill edges (the edges to be added to the input graph).
+* triang - enumerates the minimal triangulations (a.k.a. chordal completions) of the input graph; each result is a list of fill edges (the edges to be added to the input graph).
 * bags - enumerates the equivalence classes of proper tree decompositions by bag sets; each result is a list of bags.
-* tds - enumerates the equivalence classes of proper tree decompositions by bag sets; each result is a list of bags followed by a list of edges between the bags.
+* TDs - enumerates the equivalence classes of proper tree decompositions by bag sets; each result is a list of bags followed by a list of edges between the bags.
 (This lists all tree decompositions that cannot be improved by removing or splitting a bag, except it does not produce two decompositions with the same set of bags.)

 ### Time Limit
 Flag name: time_limit.